 Woodstock is one of those places that is lovely to visit year-round and has so many things to do no matter what the season.
 However, I think autumn is a wonderful time to go because of the bright, colorful leaves.
 There are many online foliage maps that you can reference to align your travel with the autumn colors.

-Where is Woodstock?
+Where is Woodstock, VT?

 Woodstock is in the east-central area of Vermont, roughly 15 miles from the border of New Hampshire.

-How Should I Get to Woodstock?
+How To Get to Woodstock

 This area is most accessible by car.
 The cities of Boston, MA, Albany, NY and Portland, ME are all within a drive of two to three hours.
 The cities of Burlington, VT and Manchester, NH are about 90 minutes away by car.
 All of these cities also have airports, with Boston, Albany and Portland having the most flight options.